weak-head/m4b-maker/README.md

 Key features:

-- Splits tasks across multiple workers.
+- Distributes tasks across multiple workers.
-- Lets you customize `m4bify` options, like bitrate and chapter generation.
+- Automatically detects audiobook directories in the root folder.
-- Automatically finds audiobook directories in the root folder.
+- Allows customization of `m4bify` options, such as bitrate and chapter generation.
-- Creates logs for each conversion and saves them in the source folder for easy reference.
+- Generates and saves logs for each audiobook conversion in the source folder.

 **Syntax**